-Every so often, a scientific development appears with an immense potential for good, but at the same time it also carries great risks if misused, either accidentally or deliberately.
+Every so often a scientific development appears with an immense potential for good, but at the same time it also carries great risks if misused, either accidentally or deliberately.
 So it is with a technology called “gene drives” which is a means of spreading genetic traits rapidly through a population of insects or other kinds of fast-breeding organisms, rather like a virus.
-It “supercharges” genetically modified genes so that they defy the normal rules of inheritance.
+It “supercharges” genetically modified genes so they defy the normal rules of inheritance.
 Normally, GM traits would not spread within a population of wild insects unless they impart a great evolutionary advantage.
 But when attached to a gene-drive DNA “cassette”, practically every individual in a breeding population will eventually end up being a GM organism.

-Scientists are now waking up to the considerable practical possibilities that the technology presents.
+Scientists are now waking up to the considerable practical possibilities the technology presents.
 There are three areas where gene drives could be a force for good.

 The first is in human health, particularly for insect-borne diseases such as malaria or yellow fever, carried by mosquitoes.
 It is possible to envisage gene-drive modifications to the mosquito, such as making all offspring male, which could lead to a population crash.
 This would curb the transmission of some of the world’s most devastating tropical diseases.

 A second use is in combating important crop pests, again by introducing gene-driven genetic elements that lead to a population crash.
 The third area is environmental conservation, notably in fighting invasive species such as rats on remote islands inhabited by ground-nesting birds, and the cane toads of Australia which are wrecking the indigenous ecosystem.

 However, the power of gene-drive technology to accelerate the spread of GM traits also introduces immense potential hazards.
 The most obvious danger is some kind of accidental escape from a laboratory where gene drives are being developed, unleashing an organism that could potentially spread uncontrollably in the wild with untold consequences.